Wufoo Form Manager UX & UI Refresh

 The Wufoo platform hosts a feature-rich form builder, data management and analytics tools.
-While the functionality of the product does a lot of heavy lifting, the visual design and user experience had not been updated in several years.
-Our goal was to create a better user experience as well as highlight some of the powerful tools already available to users that they may or may not be aware of.
+While the functionality of the product does a lot of heavy lifting, the visual design and user experience had not been updated in many years.
+The product team's goal was to create a better user experience as well as highlight some of the powerful tools already available to users that they may or may not be aware of.

 Typeface: National 2 (custom typeface adapted from National)

-Status: This project is currently in development.
-Visit Wufoo's website and sign in (or sign up) to see the current version of the logged-in experience.
+Status: This project is currently live.
+Visit Wufoo's website and sign in (or sign up) and select the Beta experience in the user menu.

 The Wufoo product experience was rich with features and functionality, but only a small set of power users were utilizing its full power.
 We needed to update the in-product user experience not only to match the logged-out experience better, but also to help users navigate the product and discover tools that currently exist within the product but have low visibility.

-Because the Wufoo product has been on the same tech stack since it was originally built, we decided to pair the codebase update with the UX & UI refresh project.
+Because the Wufoo product has been on the same tech stack since it was originally built, the engineering team decided to pair the codebase update with the UX & UI refresh project.

 Our product team had several goals when they initialized the refresh project.
 These goals included increasing discoverability, updating the codebase the product is running on, and demonstrating Wufoo's continued commitment to building and iterating on a product our users love to use.
 In addition to these, I had some very specific goals I wanted to accomplish during this project from a design perspective.